philthephatman/awesome-hacking-lists/hackwith.md

 - [MCIR](https://github.com/SpiderLabs/MCIR) - The Magical Code Injection Rainbow!
 MCIR is a framework for building configurable vulnerability testbeds.
 MCIR is also a collection of configurable vulnerability testbeds.
 - [DVWS](https://github.com/interference-security/DVWS) - OWSAP Damn Vulnerable Web Sockets (DVWS) is a vulnerable web application which works on web sockets for client-server communication.
 - [webshell](https://github.com/tennc/webshell) - This is a webshell open source project
 - [FruityWifi](https://github.com/xtr4nge/FruityWifi) - FruityWiFi is a wireless network auditing tool.
-The application can be installed in any Debian based system adding the extra packages.
+The application can be installed in any Debian based system (Jessie) adding the extra packages.
 Tested in Debian, Kali Linux, Kali Linux ARM (Raspberry Pi), Raspbian (Raspberry Pi), Pwnpi (Raspberry Pi), Bugtraq, NetHunter.
 - [webshells](https://github.com/BlackArch/webshells) - Various webshells.
 We accept pull requests for additions to this collection.
 - [xss_payloads](https://github.com/nettitude/xss_payloads) - Exploitation for XSS
 - [commix-testbed](https://github.com/commixproject/commix-testbed) - A collection of web pages, vulnerable to command injection flaws.